If you have a toddler or a baby then you might be concerned about how to protect your child from the coronavirus.

 You should already be practising germ-free environments when using feeding equipment and bottles.

 With the strain on the NHS concerning the Coronavirus, medical care may be hard to access.
 You should be taking even more care to prevent germs when using your feeding equipment.

 Be more diligent about preparing bottles for your child.

-This means you must always wash your hands thoroughly with soap for five minutes before handling equipment.
+This means you must always wash your hands thoroughly with soap for twenty seconds before handling equipment.

 Thoroughly wash bottles and remember to sterilise them after every feed.
 Don’t forget to make the formula with hot water to the temperatures stipulated in the instructions from the infant formula manufacturer.
 These instructions can be found on the back of the formula can.

 Remember to allow the formula to cool down before checking it’s not too hot to serve to your baby!

 Shopping and baby essentials